 5) Gesture Lines

-A gesture line is defined as lines that are energetic and catch the movement and gestures of an active figure.
-You can see the gesture lines in this drawing very clearly in the shadow that is cast on the side of the house.
+the gesture lines in this drawing very clearly in the shadow that is cast on

 4) Contour Line